 One of the first steps in a business’s website development is to add content to drive inbound traffic.
+There is one twist to it: this content now needs to be optimized in order to rank on the best search engine pages.
+To put it simply, the content now needs to be approved by SEO agencies as well.
 Gradually, the norm for content marketing has become simply “more”, a little of everything to appeal to everyone.

 The internet’s leader in viral content, BuzzFeed, has shareability that every business would kill for.
 However, BuzzFeed also provides an object lesson in how the desire to go viral has led to the glut of content we see today.
 The best example is the Demolisticle, a portmanteau of “demographic” and “listicle,” those hyper-targeted lists meant to be shared amongst one group.
 Think of those lists that only appeal to one specific constituency: “16 things only grad students at Rutgers University will get,” or “21 signs that you’re a ferret owner.”

 Consequently, a lot of businesses that have been following content marketing trends chase hyper-specific niches, which only adds to their content management woes.
 Customers have to deal with too much content in every other aspect of their lives, too.
 Think of the culture that’s popped up in the past few years around “binge-watching.”
 It’s no longer enough to simply watch a show you like at your own pace.
 In order to process all the content needed to stay relevant around the water cooler, people now have a word to describe the ordeal of a multi-hour viewing marathon.

 Numerous commentators have pointed out that the current online marketing environment has too much content.